High School Actors Workshop (Abridged)

-Electives Elective offerings vary each year and depend on the specialty of the acting faculty.
+Electives Elective offerings vary and will depend on the specialty of the faculty.
 Possible electives include:

 Improvisation: Act without a script!
 Learn about spontaneity, sharing control, and status while creating scenes and playing games that focus on your intuition and ability to create situations together.

 Reader's Theater: In this fun and popular event, students write and perform a short play (or learn and perform a play for other students).
 Students create their characters, devise plot twists, write dialogue, and deliver partial practice performances followed by the whole play.

 Audition Workshop: Even the most talented actors and speakers might still experience stage fright.
 Learn helpful tips to overcome fear of an audience and casting directors!

 Mask-Making: Masks add another unique, creative dimension to each character.
 Students will learn to improve gestures and body language to enhance the characters created in the masks.

 High School Actors Workshop (Abridged) - Staff Profiles